hy469-git/hy469-fullstack-templates/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes:
+* **Important:** [Bootstrap v3](https://getbootstrap.com/docs/3.3/) is included in `frontend/src/index.html`.
+You may either upgrade it or delete it if you don't use it.
+Keep in mind that in case you use a class name that bootstrap also implements, you may encounter unexpected behavior.